 Clinical Experience: Three clinical experiences for each scholar; clinical options include: shadowing/observing health professionals at nearby hospitals and clinics, completing patient scenarios at the Standardized Patient Center and Simulation Labs, and participating in clinically-related case problem solving.

 Meals: At least two meals per day, Monday-Friday

-Housing: University of Louisville dormitory.
+Housing: University of Louisville residence hall.
 Two students of same gender share dorm room.

 Health Insurance: Scholar must have proof of insurance, or purchase short-term Student Health plan available at U of L.